Most common jobs in America

 - Annual mean wage: $47,300 (16.0% below mean for all occupations)

 Retail salespeople make up much of the nation’s workforce, and it requires more than a million people to supervise those workers in settings like food stores, gas stations, or department stores, which employ more than any other field, according to the BLS.
 Apart from supervising workers, duties include budgeting, purchasing goods, accounting work, and ensuring a quality customer experience.

-Benjamin Franklin once said that the only certainties in life are death and taxes, making this well-paying job virtually recession-proof according to the Wall Street Journal.
+Benjamin Franklin once said that the only certainties in life are death and taxes, making this well-paying job virtually recession-proof.
 While they’re most visible at tax time, accountants work behind the scenes with businesses, schools, and governments to handle financial statements, balance the books, and forecast trends throughout the year.
 Becoming a Certified Public Accountant requires a bachelor’s degree, national exam, and extensive field training.

 Sort of like retailers for retailers, wholesale and manufacturing sales representatives sell goods and merchandise to businesses.
 Duties are wide-ranging but can include generating new customers, keeping current clients satisfied, negotiating prices, and preparing sales contracts.
 The products sold by wholesale sales representatives are limitless, from household goods to large-scale farming equipment.